HaxeFoundation/HaxeManual/content/10-std.md

 }
 ```

-The `str` variable will have a '\t' tab character before 'b' and 'c'.
+The `str` variable will have four spaces before 'b' and 'c'.

 ##### Escape sequences